eulerianKnight/eulerianKnight.github.io/GenAI Sessions/Session-1-Introduction-to-llm.md

 ### A Very Short Introduction to Deep Learning

 - Deep Learning (DL) is a subset of Machine Learning (ML) inspired by the structure and function of the human brain.
 At its core, it involves training artificial neural networks (ANNs) on large amounts of data to learn patterns and make decisions.
-To build intuition, let's explore neural networks, starting from simple concepts to their mathematical foundation.

 ---